-Factoring means selling the invoices raised to the customers to a third-party who make the payment immediately after reducing a discount.
+Factoring means selling the invoices raised to the customers to a third party who makes the payment immediately after reducing a discount.
 Bill Discounting provides immediate operating capital by borrowing against the invoice raised to the customers.
-Both are means to short-term capital for running operating expenses.
+Both are means of short-term capital for running operating expenses.
 Let’s see in detail factoring vs. discounting.

 Factoring and Bill or Invoice Discounting have been long established as reliable and widely used means of the short-term finance.
 Companies and manufacturers have short-term sources of financing needs to run the day-to-day operations.
 When a finished product/service is produced/rendered, the invoice or bill to the customer is generated.
 The customer can take few days to months’ time to pay as per their own liquidity and terms of the sale.
 For long-established customers, a “credit period” is common and the proceeds are shown as “Accounts Receivable” for the future in the books of the company.